intel/llvm/sycl/doc/extensions/supported/sycl_ext_oneapi_backend_level_zero.md

 </td>
 <td>This API is available starting with revision 2 of this specification.

-Construct a SYCL buffer instance from a pointer to a Level Zero memory buffer.
+Construct a SYCL buffer instance from a pointer to a Level Zero memory allocation.
 Please refer to <code>make_buffer</code>
 description above for semantics and restrictions.
-The additional <code>AvailableEvent</code> argument must be a valid SYCL event, the instance of the SYCL buffer class template being constructed must wait for the SYCL event parameter, signaled event means that the memory native handle is ready to be used.
+The additional <code>AvailableEvent</code> argument must be a valid SYCL event.
+The instance of the SYCL buffer class template being constructed must wait for the SYCL event parameter to signal that the memory native handle is ready to be used.
 </tr>
 </table>